In Fusion, you can choose between two modeling modes, based on your design needs at any given time during the design process.

 Each parametric feature adds parameters for its settings to the design.
 You can reference these parameters associatively in other parametric features.

-You can use the Modify > Change Parameters command to edit all the parameters in the design.
+You can use the Modify > Change Parameters tool to edit all the parameters in the design.
 When you change the value of a parameter, the Timeline recomputes and any features that reference the parameter will update to reflect the change.

-Direct Modeling mode
+Direct Modeling Mode

-When a design is in Direct Modeling mode, Fusion does not track features parametrically.
+When a design is in Direct Modeling Mode, Fusion does not track features parametrically.

 Recognizable features are tracked in the Browser, where you can do the following: